TadiT7/treble_experimentations_wiki/Huawei-P10-and-P10-Plus.md

 - P roms work great and I think it could be used as daily drivers.

 On Pie vendor:
-- Q roms boot, but do not have a functioning speaker/audio playback.
+- Q and R roms boot (Android 12 not tested yet)

+* Speakers: Audio playback through speaker not working properly.
 Audio works through the 3.5mm jack.
 (Tested with both 9.1.0.252 and 9.0.1.185)
+> See Fixes Below

+* Touchscreen: Left and Right edge of the screen might not respond to touch due to Huawei aptouch service.
+> See Fixes Below

 * Camera:
 > Ugly LineageOS stock camera app, OpenCamera is good but with slow autofocus.